-Restrictions: Including: -Major: Nursing Practice, Nursing Practice, Advanced Nursing Practice and research methodologies in designing research proposals.
+This course builds on the quantitative/qualitative research question identified in Scientific Inquiry I and explores epidemiologic and research methodologies in designing research proposals.
 Students will analyze data and examine relationships using inferential statistics.
 A goal of the course is to enable students to utilize knowledge gained through research to explore clinical phenomena, analyze clinical interventions and clinical outcomes, and evaluate programs to improve nursing practice.
 In keeping with this goal, students will develop the identified research question into a grant proposal for external funding.